magepow/magento-2-layered-navigation/README.md

 # Magento 2 Layered Navigation extension Free

-**Magento 2 Layered Navigation extension Free** developed by Magepow to be improved from Magento's default version.
+**Magento 2 Layered Navigation extension developed by Magepow** to be improved from Magento's default version.
 This extension allows for more professional product navigation with Ajax technology, user-friendly interface, Multi-Choice Filters, Sticky Sidebar, fully responsive & optimized for mobile devices , ...

 ## Highlight Features